Wolves to find new home at Ted Turner’s New Mexico ranch

 The Seco Creek area on the western side of the ranch features grasslands and pine forests in the foothills of the Black Range.
 It’s about 5 miles (8 kilometers) from the nearest grazing allotment on national forest land.

 Spanning more than 243 square miles (630 square kilometers), the Ladder Ranch has worked with the Fish and Wildlife Service for years, providing a site for captive wolves and other endangered species projects through the Turner Endangered Species Fund.
-Across Turner’s vast land holdings, that work has ranged from breeding endangered Bolson tortoises to providing habitat for aplomado falcons, threatened Chiricahua leopard frogs and endangered black-footed ferrets.
+Across Turner’s vast land holdings, that work has ranged from breeding endangered Bolson tortoises to providing habitat for aplomado falcons, threatened Chiricahua leopard frogs, endangered black-footed ferrets and gray wolves in the northern Rockies.

 North America’s rarest subspecies of gray wolf, the Mexican gray wolf was listed as endangered in 1976 after being pushed to the brink of extinction.
 From the 1960s to the 1980s, seven gray wolves — believed to be the last of their kind — were captured and the captive breeding program began.

 Wolves started being released in the late ’90s.
-The wild population has seen its population nearly double over the last five years, with the latest annual census finding at least 186 Mexican wolves in the wild in New Mexico and Arizona.
+The wild population has seen its numbers nearly double over the last five years, with the latest annual census finding about 186 Mexican wolves in the wild in New Mexico and Arizona.

 By SUSAN MONTOYA BRYAN